ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-kinesis.md

 ### Streams &amp; Shards

 A stream is made of up of shards and a shard is 1MB per second write and 2MB per second read capacity.
-There are tons of connectors, libraries and tools [available](https://aws.amazon.com/kinesis/streams/developer-resources/).
+There are tons of connectors, libraries, and tools [available](https://aws.amazon.com/kinesis/streams/developer-resources/).

 The max size of a datablob is 1 MB.